SHB Da Nang: History

 For the 2016 season, drawing lessons from the previous season, the club leaders and coaching staff were determined to change the team's blood.
-When bringing in quality names in the transfer market such as Thanh Hải from Long An, former captain of Hoang Anh Gia Lai Lê Hoàng Thiên and former Vietnam Olympic National Team player Lâm Anh Quang from Nam Dinh.
+When bringing in quality names in the transfer market such as Thanh Hải from Long An, former captain of Hoang Anh Gia Lai Le Hoang Thien and former Vietnam Olympic National Team player Lâm Anh Quang from Nam Dinh.
 Right after the end of the 2015 season, SHB Da Nang quickly signed a contract with Mali striker Souleymane Diabate from Long An, but only after a few training sessions with the new club, this player had heart problems so the club decided to liquidate the contract ahead of time.
-As a replacement, the coaching staff invited back former 2011 V-League top scorer Gastón Merlo, in addition to signing a contract with Jamaican player Horace James from the Malaysian Super League and naturalized Brazilian player Đinh Văn Ta.
+As a replacement, the coaching staff invited back former 2011 V-League top scorer Gastón Merlo, in addition to signing a contract with Jamaican player Horace James from the Malaysian Super League and naturalized Brazilian player Dinh Van Ta.
 SHB Da Nang also had time to add an overseas Vietnamese player from the United States, Minh Alva Vu, but because he had not yet completed the procedures for naturalization in Vietnam, this player was registered in phase 2 of the season.
-Regarding the registration list for 2016 V.League, coach Lê Huỳnh Đức was forced to eliminate two national U-23 players, Vo Huy Toan and Hồ Ngọc Thắng.
+Regarding the registration list for 2016 V.League 1, coach Le Huynh Duc was forced to eliminate two national U-23 players, Vo Huy Toan and Ho Ngoc Thang.
 This season, the club had a very impressive achievement when ranked third with 49 points, only 1 point behind the championship team and Gastón Merlo won the top scorer title for the 4th time with 24 goals. win, the highest in V.League history.

 2018 was another failed season for the club, only winning 9th place, with 31 points after 26 rounds.
-Under the guidance of coach Nguyễn Minh Phương, the team plays very well at home but away from home only draws or loses.
+Under the guidance of coach Nguyen Minh Phuong, the team plays very well at home but away from home only draws or loses.
 Therefore, after the end of the season, coach Nguyen Minh Phuong submitted his resignation and the team's board of directors decided to re-invite coach Le Huynh Duc to lead the team during this difficult period.

 In 2019, the team's board of directors signed an agreement with Kamito Joint Stock Company from Japan, to sponsor soccer uniforms for the team.
 This is a huge mark in the professionalization of the club.